 we can express the integrals as

 Thus, the integrals can be evaluated only from the information of the imaginary-times spin correlation functions.
-The derivative of $G^{R,(a)}_{\rm{loc},\nu\nu}(i\epsilon_n/\hbar)$ with respect to the Matsubara frequency can be obtained by numerically differentiation using the Pade approximation.
-Here, the Pade approximation is simply used for interpolation on the imaginary axis, and therefore the accuracy of the simulation is greatly improved compared with direct numerical analytic continuation.
+The derivative of $G^{R,(a)}_{\rm{loc},\nu\nu}(i\epsilon_n/\hbar)$ with respect to the Matsubara frequency can be obtained by numerical differentiation using the Pade approximation.
+Here, the Pade approximation is simply used for interpolation on the imaginary axis, and therefore, the accuracy of the simulation is greatly improved compared with direct numerical analytic continuation.

 In our Monte Carlo simulation, we typically used $10^6$ Monte Carlo samples for each point.
-To improve the accuracy, the mesh number of the histogram along the imaginary time was increased at low temperatures.
-In performing the sum in Eq.~(\ref{eq:sumformula}), we used numerical data of the spin correlation function for the Matsubara frequencies below a cutoff frequency and extrapolated it in the form $C/\epsilon_n^2$ ($C$: a constant) for higher Matsubara frequencies.
+In performing the sum in Eq.~(\ref{eq:sumformula}), we used numerical data on the spin correlation function for the Matsubara frequencies below a cutoff frequency and extrapolated it in the form $C/\epsilon_n^2$ ($C$: a constant) for higher Matsubara frequencies.